sled-rs/sled-rs.github.io/perf.md

 That means we can execute 780 instructions in the time that it takes to pull a single instruction or byte of data from main memory.

+This is why we have several levels of caches in front of the main memory.
+It lets us have quick access to memory that the hardware believes we may need to use again.

 Lots of people coming to Rust have become a bit fixated on trying to minimize the number of instructions that their programs need.
 But this usually doesn't matter so much compared to cache performance.
 Intel will sometimes recommend